brend/FrameByFrame/README.md

 This is a legacy project, preserved for reasons of education and nostalgia.

+FrameByFrame was used by hobbyists and educators around the world in the span between 2010 and 2012.

 ## Copying

 FrameByFrame is distributed under the GNU General Public License.